audrasmi/RFFLSCAD/transforms.scad.md

 Argument        | What it does
 --------------- | ------------------------------
 `v`             | Normal of plane to slice at.
 Keeps everything on the side the normal points to.
-Default: [0,0,1] (V\_UP) `cp`            | A point that is on the cut plane.
+Default: [0,0,1] (V\_UP) `cp`            | If given as a scalar, moves the cut plane along the normal by the given amount.
+If given as a point, specifies a point on the cut plane.
 This can be used to shift where it slices the object at.
 Default: [0,0,0]
 `s`             | Mask size to use.
 Use a number larger than twice your object's largest axis.
 If you make this too large, it messes with centering your view.
 Default: 100

 **Example 1**: